mfreed7/declarative-shadow-dom/README.md

-1. Upon encountering the opening `<template shadowroot="open">` tag, the parser switches to the [“in template”](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-intemplate) insertion mode, just as with a normal `<template>` tag.
-All behaviors already associated with “in template” mode are followed at this point.
+1. Upon encountering the opening `<template shadowrootmode="open">` tag, the parser switches to the ["in template"](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-intemplate) insertion mode, just as with a normal `<template>` tag.
+All behaviors already associated with "in template" mode are followed at this point.
-2. Subsequent child content is parsed using the [existing rules](https://html.spec.whatwg.org/multipage/scripting.html#template-contents) for “in template” insertion mode: child content is parsed into a new DocumentFragment without a browsing context.
+2. Subsequent child content is parsed using the [existing rules](https://html.spec.whatwg.org/multipage/scripting.html#template-contents) for "in template" insertion mode: child content is parsed into a new DocumentFragment without a browsing context.
 3. Upon parsing the closing `</template>` tag (or when the `<template>` node is popped off the [stack of open elements](https://html.spec.whatwg.org/#stack-of-open-elements) in the case of mis-nested tags):
-    1. The [existing procedure](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-inhead) for the closing “template” tag is performed.
+    1. The [existing procedure](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-inhead) for the closing "template" tag is performed.
     2. Let "the template element" equal the `<template>` element popped from the stack of open elements in the previous step.
-    3. Let “shadowroot” equal the value of an attribute in "the template element"'s start tag token with the name "shadowroot".
+    3. Let "shadowrootmode" equal the value of an attribute in "the template element"'s start tag token with the name "shadowrootmode".
 (Note: the check is made for the attribute value in the **start tag token**, similar to how [HTML integration point](https://html.spec.whatwg.org/multipage/parsing.html#tree-construction) is defined.
 This is a parser-only feature.)
-    4. Let “delegates_focus" equal the value of an attribute in "the template element"'s start tag token with the name "shadowrootdelegatesfocus".
+    4. Let "delegates_focus" equal the value of an attribute in "the template element"'s start tag token with the name "shadowrootdelegatesfocus".
-    5. If “shadowroot” **does not** contain a valid value (“open” or “closed”), then these steps end here.
+    5. If "shadowrootmode" **does not** contain a valid value ("open" or "closed"), then these steps end here.
 This is not a declarative shadow root.
 (See [this discussion](#missingmode).)
     6. Let "shadowhost" equal the parent node of "the template element".
 (Note: the shadow root will be attached to the parent of the `<template>` node when the `</template>` closing tag is encountered.
 If script has moved that node, the shadow root will be attached to the new/current location.)
     7. If "shadowhost" is null, or is not a [valid shadow host element](https://dom.spec.whatwg.org/#dom-element-attachshadow), stop here - no shadow root will be attached in this case.
-    8. A shadow root is attached to "shadowhost", with a mode equal to “shadowroot” (open or closed), and delegatesFocus equal to "delegates_focus".
+    8. A shadow root is attached to "shadowhost", with a mode equal to "shadowrootmode" (open or closed), and delegatesFocus equal to "delegates_focus".
     9. The content of "the template element"'s DocumentFragment is **moved** into the newly-created shadow root.
     10. "The template element" (now empty) is [removed](https://dom.spec.whatwg.org/#dom-childnode-remove) from the document.
 (See [this discussion](#keepthenode).)

-One additional change is made to the specification for `HTMLTemplateElement`: the `.content` property will return `null` for the `<template shadowroot="open|closed">` element created during parsing.
+One additional change is made to the specification for `HTMLTemplateElement`: the `.content` property will return `null` for the `<template shadowrootmode="open|closed">` element created during parsing.
 This will prevent scripts and `MutationObserver`s from gaining access to the internals of the shadow root while parsing is taking place.
 Since the `<template>` element is only present during parsing, and is removed in step 10 above, this simply prohibits access during parsing.

 With the behavior and example code above, the resulting DOM tree will be: